 If you are breast-feeding, you may have your first shot as early as 6 weeks after you deliver your baby.

 After the first shot:

 It is very important to keep getting depo-subQ provera 104 every 3 months.
 If you wait more than 14 weeks between shots, you could become pregnant.
-Your healthcare provider must make sure you are not pregnant before you get your next shot.
+Your healthcare professional must make sure you are not pregnant before you get your next shot.

 When you get your shot, make an appointment for your next shot.
 Mark it on your calendar.

-If you need a birth control method for more than two years, your healthcare provider may ask you to have a test of your bones or ask you to switch to another birth control method before continuing depo-subQ provera 104, especially if you have other risks for weak bones.
+If you need a birth control method for more than two years, your healthcare professional may ask you to have a test of your bones or ask you to switch to another birth control method before continuing depo-subQ provera 104, especially if you have other risks for weak bones.